Software Development Process Metrics Engineering Leaders Should Track

 Cycle time is also a common metric to gauge how process or tool changes are impacting the speed with which you can provide new functionality to customers.
 The faster your cycle time, the quicker you are delivering value.
 Of course, shorter cycle times can also be an indication of smaller chunks of work, which is why understanding the trends over time among similar types of work is more important.
 It can also be an indication that teams are more singularly focused on delivering certain functionalities – hopefully those that are highest value to your users and your company.

 Tracking how often your team does deployments can be extremely useful for understanding and improving on the speed with which you can deliver value to customers.
-Deployment Frequency is one of the key metrics that DORA (DevOps Research and Assessment group) espouses, and in true DevOps fashion, the goal is to do smaller deployments as often as possible.
+Deployment Frequency is one of the 4 DORA metrics, and in true DevOps fashion, the goal is to do smaller deployments as often as possible.
 Small deployments will make testing and releasing easier, which will in turn drive down the time it takes to get new functionality in the hands of users.
 This allows for a more iterative approach to delivering value by giving more opportunities for faster feedback from your users which you can then incorporate into future deployments.
 Ultimately, measuring deployment frequency will help drive this process to increase the overall value that you are able to provide customers, and make the delivery of that value faster.

 Task Resolution Rate Over Time